Chapman Middle School

 At the heart of the school is the Town Square, a light-filled, double-height gathering space for dining and community use.
 Three academic wings radiate off this central space, each marked by a distinct tower-like structure—or ‘pod’—at its entrance.
 The pods’ expressive architectural form shapes the organic layout of the Town Square, while their wood, metal, and acrylic panel cladding reference materials significant to Weymouth history, strengthening the school’s connection to the community.
 After school hours, the Town Square can be easily reconfigured to host meetings, presentations and more.

-The new Chapman Middle School is designed to embrace a hands-on, inclusive, and interdisciplinary approach to learning.
-As a feeder for Weymouth High School and its robust vocational programs, the new grade 6-8 school’s curriculum and layout are centered around its unique “exploratories”—elective tracks that focus on modern, STEAM-driven paths in career technical education, ranging from robotics and fabrication to culinary arts and broadcast media.
-Specialized lab spaces support this exploration and link between each of the school’s classroom wings and the central Town Square cafeteria.
+As a feeder for Weymouth High School and its robust career technical education (CTE) programs, the new grade 6-8 school’s curriculum and layout are centered around its unique “exploratories”—elective tracks that focus on modern, STEAM-driven paths in CTE, ranging from robotics and fabrication to culinary arts and broadcast media.
+These programs are housed in the three pods surrounding the Town Square, with specialized lab spaces to support this exploration.